Nesasio/Anti-Theft-System/README.md

 # Vehicle Theft Detection System
-An anti theft system for vehicles, especially cars, developed using Arduino.
+A theft detection and tracking system for vehicles, especially cars, developed using Arduino.
 This system is a prototype smart lock for vehicles which can track the location of the vehicle in real time and can jam the ignition on command.

 ## Components